contiv/contiv-ui/DESIGN.md

   * Multiple policies can be installed at the same time.
   * Has a handler for all the standard mouse interactions, and these handlers will fire for the object it is installed on when the event occurs.

+To use the graph object, include the contiv.graph module as a dependency for your module.
+Then you can inject which ever objects you need.
 Node objects, Link objects, and Graph objects all support policy installation and uninstallation.
 Graph objects support installing a policy for interaction with the graph, as well as default policies for nodes and links.
 When an event occurs, if the Node or Link in the event has its own policies installed, it will call the event handler for all the node or link's installed policies.
 If it doesn't have any of its own policies, it will call the event handler for the graph's default node policies or default path policies.
 This allows for certain nodes or links to have specialized policies if needed while still having a convenient way to install a policy on all nodes or on all links.

 ###Data Source Objects
 =======================